 The Michigan DUI Process

-This is really the meat and potatoes stage of a DUI.
-The pre-trial is where the Detroit DUI defense lawyer and the prosecutor meet and discuss the case.
-The real point for me here is to get the drunk driving charge dismissed.
-Many times, a DUI case is resolved at this stage through what is called a “plea bargain,” meaning that the original charge (often written up as "OWI") is dismissed in exchange for a plea to something less serious, and/or a “sentence agreement,” is reached, meaning a deal that specifies "no jail."
+This is really the working stage of a DUI case.
+The pre-trial is a conference at which I meet the prosecutor and discuss ways to resolve the case.
+There can be, and often is more than one pre-trial conference.
+Sometimes, working out the best deal takes time.
+The real point for me here is to get the drunk driving charge dismissed, or at least reduced, no matter what it takes.
+The overwhelming majority of DUI cases are resolved through pre-trial negotiations by what is called a “plea bargain,” meaning that the original charge (often written up as "OWI") is dismissed in exchange for a plea to something less serious, and/or a “sentence agreement,” is reached, meaning a deal that specifies no jail.The Trial

-Unless a case is “knocked out” or otherwise “beaten” at trial, this is the most important step in the whole DUI process (and the one that I can help with more than anyone) because what happens here determines what ultimately “happens” to the person at sentencing.
-Here, it is required that a person be interviewed by a probation officer and then take a written alcohol assessment test.
-This takes place after a plea deal has been reached but before the person is sentenced by the Judge.
-The final product of the PSI is a written sentencing recommendation sent to the Judge, and is based upon the person’s performance on the written alcohol assessment and how well or poorly he or she did at the probation interview.
-In the real world, this written recommendation is pretty much the blueprint for exactly what kind of sentence a person will receive.
-This is so important that I spend multiple hours with each client preparing him or her for the alcohol assessment test and the Probation interview.
+Unless a case is “knocked out” of court or otherwise won at trial, this is, BY FAR, the most important step in the whole DUI process (and the one that I can help with more than any other lawyer) because your performance here determines what ultimately happens to you.
+Michigan law requires that, before being sentenced by the Judge, you undergo an interview by a probation officer and also complete a written alcohol assessment test.
+This takes place after a plea deal has been reached.
+The final product of the PSI is a legally-required, written sentencing recommendation sent to the Judge.
+The recommendation is based upon your results on the written alcohol assessment (this “test” is numerically scored) the information you provide to the probation officer, and how you were perceived during your probation interview.
+In the real world, how you do at this stage is the key to the outcome of the case, and the formal sentencing recommendation is essentially the blueprint for what the Judge will do.
+This is so important that I spend multiple hours, at separate meetings, with each client preparing him or her for the alcohol assessment test and the probation interview.The Sentencing

-If you hire me as your Detroit DUI lawyer, I'll never lose sight of the fact that the most important part of my job is to keep you out of jail and minimize all the other penalties that can be thrown at you.
-I don't get paid to watch my clients get hammered by the Judge, I get paid to make sure they don't.The Outcome
+If you hire me as your Detroit DUI lawyer, I'll never lose sight of the fact that the most important part of my job is to minimize all the penalties that can be thrown at you (including jail, when it’s a real possibility).
+I will use my experience and skills to protect you and be your best advocate.
+Whatever else, I don't get paid to watch my clients get hammered by the Judge - I get paid to make sure they don't.The Outcome